Skip to main content

 • Updated logic_verifier.py with additive, non-breaking methods.

-• Replaced shell-based action_entrypoint.sh with robust Python handler action_entrypoint.py.
+• Replaced shell-based action_entrypoint.sh with Python handler action_entrypoint.py.